fieldse/vulnerable-rest-api/readme.md

 1. Explore how the authorization data is stored on the client after login.
 2. Experiment with SQL injection.
 3. Try direct reference of things you shouldn't be able to access.
+4. The API is not super secure.
+Is there information included in the responses that shouldn't be there?

 ## License